espocrm/documentation/docs/administration/layout-manager.md

 ### Bottom Panels

-Since 5.9.0 version.

 Relationship panels and Stream panel displayed on the detail view at the bottom.
-Panels can be re-ordered.
+Panels can be re-ordered, grouped by tabs.

 Parameters are listed below.